BLavery/STM32F030F4P6-Arduino/README.md

 ## Libraries Included Here:

 There are three hacked-together arduino libraries included here, so that we can communicate with the F030F4, despite HAL Serial and HAL Wire being unavailable.
-These are:
+These libraries are:

  - SerialBB - a simple software (bit-bang) duplex serial driver, default 19200.
       So a terminal can be used.